yaqwsx/bcthesis/preliminaries.md

 # Satisfiability Modulo Theories

-There many applications in computer science that can benefit from decision procedure for first-order logic formula satisfiability.
+There are many applications in computer science that can benefit from decision procedure for first-order logic formula satisfiability.
 Even though there are solvers for first-order logic \cite{Spass}, many applications do not require general first-order logic, but rather need satisfiability with respect to a